Creating the Next Generation of Global Citizens

 Each kit, received on a monthly basis, explores a different country including information about the country, a product from the country and hands on activities to encouraged curiosity, empathy and with the larger goal of creating the next generation of global citizens.

 I have three children of my own, aged 25, 22 and 14.
 As a family we have traveled extensively throughout their childhood.
 Our daughter, Maria who is actually co-founder of Backpack the World, is originally from Guatemala.
-Besides travel, my husband and I have always been felt it important to keep them aware of current events throughout the world.
+Besides travel, my husband and I have always felt it important to keep them aware of current events throughout the world.
 Now when we are able to get together during holidays or special occasions it is usually someplace that we we can all meet and the dinner conversation is extremely lively, sometimes exhausting.

 As Mark Twain so eloquently put it in 1846, “Travel is fatal to bigotry, far-sightedness and discrimination.”